Ghadaj/FSND-Capstone/README.md

 # Casting Agency

 ## Introduction
-This is the capstone project for Udacity FSND.
+This is the capstone project for Udacity FSND, the aim of this project is to showcase the skills and knowledge gained throughout the course.
+In this project I created flask app with API endpoints to interact with the CastingAgency DB, for example to get the list of actors in the agency, or to remove an actor.
+The application is hosted live on Heroku and uses Auth0 for authentication.

 ## Getting Started
 ### Heroku URL